MSCA Postdoctoral Fellowships 2026:

 ABOUT FEUP

-U.Porto’s largest faculty – FEUP – is also one of Portugal’s oldest and most prestigious engineering schools consisting of six departments: Department of Chemical and Biological Engineering, Department of Civil and Georesources Engineering, Department of Electrical and Computer Engineering, Department of Industrial Engineering and Management, Department of Informatics Engineering, Department of Mechanical Engineering.
+U.Porto’s largest faculty – FEUP – is also one of the oldest and most prestigious engineering schools of Portugal, consisting of six departments: Department of Chemical and Biological Engineering, Department of Civil and Georesources Engineering, Department of Electrical and Computer Engineering, Department of Industrial Engineering and Management, Department of Informatics Engineering, Department of Mechanical Engineering.

 Specifically, FEUP’s research and innovation structures are made up of: